-- This model simulates human behaviour and public health measures.
-It accounts for the combination of measures, its timing, and how each individual behave. - Individuals may perceive the seriousness of the situation in different ways, which will dictate their level of compliance to recommended measures, thus impacting our ability to keep the outbreak under control. - Four scenarios are presented (best case to worst case): - 1.
-Successful measures with compliant behaviour. - Measures and the timing they are put in place are adequate and individuals behave accordingly. - 2.
-Successful measures with less compliant behaviour. - Measures and the timing they are put in place are adequate but individuals behaviours are not well aligned with recommendations. - 3.
-Less successful measures with less compliant behaviour. - Measures and the timing they are put in place are not ideal and individuals behave as if the situation is not as serious as it really is. - 4.
-Unsuccessful measures with poor compliant behaviour. - Measures and the timing they are put in place are not ideal and individuals behave as if there was no problem.
+- Successful measures with compliant behaviour. - Measures and the timing they are put in place are adequate and individuals behave accordingly. - Successful measures with less compliant behaviour. - Measures and the timing they are put in place are adequate but individuals behaviours are not well aligned with recommendations.
+Less successful measures with less compliant behaviour.
+3 - Measures and the timing they are put in place are not ideal and individuals behave as if the situation is not as serious as it really is. - Unsuccessful measures with poor compliant behaviour. - Measures and the timing they are put in place are not ideal and individuals behave as if there was no problem.